motdotla/dotenv/README.md

 npm install dotenv --save
 ```

-You can also use an npm-compatible package manager like yarn, bun or pnpm:
+You can also use an npm-compatible package manager like yarn, bun, pnpm, or gitcrate:

 ```bash
 yarn add dotenv